Can you describe your ESL Pathways program?

 What additional activities are offered that introduce ESL students to American culture?

-The Haggerty English Language Program (HELP) plans trips for our ESL students to New York City and other cities as well as local points of interest.
-Also offered are a Conversation Partner program, a Games and Speech Club as well as informal Conversation Table lunches.
+The Haggerty English Language Program organizes trips for our ESL students to New York City, Boston, and Washington, DC.
+In addition to excursions to local points of historical and cultural interest.
+In addition, many language-based activities are offered, such as our Conversation Partner program, a Games and Speech Club as well as informal Conversation Table lunches.

 Do you have an orientation program for new ESL students?

 SUNY New Paltz provides an orientation program for all new students each semester.
-The orientation introduces the services and facilities of the school so students can get the most out of their studies.
-In addition students receive testing and placement services as part of their orientation.
+The orientation introduces the services and facilities of the school so that students can get the most out of their studies.
+In addition, students receive testing and placement services as part of their orientation.

 What are the starting and ending dates for your ESL program?